ShoYamanishi/wailea/README.md

 # Wailea

-Wailea is a library of basic graph operations and graph algorithms mainly for drawing both undirected and directed graphs written in C++.
+Wailea is a set of commandline tools and a library of basic graph operations and graph algorithms mainly for drawing both undirected and directed graphs.
-It currently contains two sample elementary drawers written in Python.
+It is written in C++14.
-They invoke functions of the library and then draw the graph with Matplotlib.
-Also I plan to add some expository documentation about graph drawing in general.

 # What it does